RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 Even though types and commands in CRDBs look identical to standard Redis types and commands, the underlying types in RS are enhanced to maintain more metadata to create the conflict-free data type experience.
-This section will detail what you need to know about developing with CRDBs on Redis Enterprise Software.
+This section explains what you need to know about developing with CRDBs on Redis Enterprise Software.

 ## Compatibility